awsdocs/amazon-opensearch-service-developer-guide/sample_code/AmazonOpenSearchJavaClient-main/README.md

   You can also optionally modify the index mapping, the sample document, and the search request.

 3. Save and run the file.

+# Note

+The serverless service's connection string and other aspects of the request signing differ from the authentication protocol of the classic managed service.
+The standard clients for self-hosted or classic managed service will not work out of the box without modifications like those in this code sample.